inQWIRE/VQO/README.md

 OQASM
 * OQASM.v - OQASM language, type system, and compilation from OQASM to SQIR
+* OQASMProof.v - The proofs for the type soundness, language features, and the compilation correctness.
-* CLArith.v - "classical" arithmetic operations using X and CU gates
+* CLArith.v - "classical" arithmetic operations (including addition, multiplication, subtraction, division, modulo, division-modulo, modulo multiplication, and comparison operations for different combinations, such as if positions are constants or qubits, same below when talking about arithmetic operations) using X and CU gates
-* RZArith.v - arithmetic operations using QFT and Z axis rotations
+* RZArith.v - arithmetic operations using QFT/AQFT and Z axis rotations

 OQIMP
 * OQIMP.v - OQIMP language, type system, and compilation from OQIMP to OQASM